ISnackable/isnackable.me/content/posts/2021-10-15--GCTF2021/index.md

 Description: My friend introduced me to a piece of music for me to listen to recently.
 However, there is something strange in the music.
 Can you determine what is happening in the music?

-The challenge comes with a mp3 file, put it into Sonic Visualizer and add a spectogram
+The challenge comes with a mp3 file, put it into Sonic Visualizer and add a spectrogram

 <img src="https://i.imgur.com/EjuivoK.png" width="100%" alt="">